 Find recycling and disposal options in the Green Disposal Guide.
-This guide from Hennepin County provides information on the best way to recycle, reuse or dispose of items from your home, like appliances, batteries, fluorescent light bulbs, paint and electronics.
+Hennepin County's guide provides information on the best way to recycle, reuse or dispose of items from your home, including appliances, batteries, fluorescent light bulbs, paint and electronics.

-Businesses, check out the Hazardous Waste Disposal Companies list.
-This is a list of firms that provide hazardous waste disposal services in the Twin Cities for businesses and multi-family properties.
+Businesses, visit Hennepin County's managing and disposing of hazardous waste page to find a list of firms that provide hazardous waste disposal services in the Twin Cities for businesses and multi-family properties.

 The following locations accept all types of used household batteries (residential only):

 - Hennepin County HHW Drop-Off Facilities in Brooklyn Park and Bloomington

 - City Hall — 952.924.2555